lucasgonze/tanners-rag/README.md

 Music notation for Tanner's Rag by the Skillet Lickers.
 This band existed 1924-1931, so I think this composition is in the public domain.

+The straight eighth notes in the first eight bars are approximations of the rhythm as originally played.
+The way to approach them is to use those exact pitches but come up with a rhythm of your own.

 Transcribed by Lucas Gonze from the original.
 Any copyright in my work here is hereby dedicated to the public domain using a CC0 1.0 Universal dedication.

 ![](https://raw.githubusercontent.com/lucasgonze/tanners-rag/master/build/concert.png)